 Yarrow, Achillea millefolium, is a very common plant that you can spot on the roadsides everywhere.
 It is also a real powerhouse with a lot of uses, both in terms of medicinal and magical properties as well as edibility.
 In this plant monograph we are going to put this humble plant into the spotlights.

 Yarrow is rich in chlorophyll.
 As a true blood vessel plant, it has an astringent, blood vessel dilating and purifying effect.
-Cleanses vessels, works against arteriosclerosis, restless legs, varicose veins, swollen feet. regulates blood pressure.
-Can also be used in case of excessive menstruation.
+Cleanses vessels, works against arteriosclerosis, restless legs, varicose veins, swollen feet.
+It regulates blood pressure and can also be used in case of excessive menstruation.
 Yarrow is a good heart plant.
 It also works against intestinal cramps and stomach cramps, is beneficial for the stomach, intestine, liver and spleen.
 Yarrow has an anti-inflammatory effect, makes getting rid of phlegm so much easier and is a useful helper against fever, cold and flu.

 Running rhizome which spreads easily.
 Stem is upright, woody, angular and hairy.
 Usually flowers with 5 white or pink ray florets along the edge and 2 to 9 cream to yellowish tubular florets in the heart.
 They grow in dense, screen-shaped corymbs which are 4 to 9 in diameter.
 The seeds are little greyish achenes.
 Leaves are alternated, very delicate, bipinnate and about 5 to 15 cm long.
 Aromatic fragrance.